Buy Term Invest The Rest vs Whole Life (Explaining The Numbers)

 The reason for saying so is because:

-By keeping my insurance and investment separate, it will not impact the quality of my decision-making process during tough times because the last thing you want for yourself is the constant thought that if your investments fail to perform, both your insurance and investment strategy would have been compromised.
+This ensures that the quality of my decision-making process will not be impacted during tough times because the last thing you want for yourself is the constant thought that if your investments fail to perform, both your insurance and investment strategy would have been compromised.

 Summary